refaktor/rye/_sandbox/unorthodoxy.md

 No. I believe that separation between functionality and state is usualy a better approach.
 You can use contexts as objects, you could also extend them, put them in hierarchies and in general do anything you would when using a prototype-based object oriented programming language like Lua, Self or Javascript.

+## Focus, orientation, vocabulary

+Most of the early computer programming languages were written with focus tt the computer.
+If you look at it's words and structure they are computer related words, data structures, functions.

+Another group of languges seems aimed and focused on the model of computation at their grand idea.
+The naming, structures, functions are those which elevate the model.
+Lisp is all about lists and functions, many functional languages stem from mathematics.

+I am not saying that is bad and we are better.
+No. Just that Rye is consciously focused on user (the human) and on problem description.